 So, why would writers spend their time on a script they can’t sell?

 Read More: 10 Best TV Pilot Scripts on The Script Lab

 Certain Programs Require a TV Spec Script

 The main thing a TV spec script can do is show whether a writer can capture the voice of an existing show.
-If you want to be hired in a writers room, this is a critical skill.
+If you want to be hired in a writers room to punch up the comedy or add finesse the plot twists, this is a critical skill.
 In 2021, the Warner Bros.
 Writers’ Workshop, the ViacomCBS Writers Mentoring Program, and the Nickelodeon Writing Program all required a spec script from an existing show.

 Hone Your Craft

 A spec script is an excellent way to practice the art of screenwriting and it gives you so many opportunities to study and learn.
 If you read scripts of your favorite show, study their structure, and watch the corresponding episodes, you can learn so much about writing.

 When studying a script like that, you can track things like page numbers, act breaks, story escalation, and jokes per page, not to mention structure and formatting.
 From there, you have the skeletal structure of a script and then you can replicate it with characters who already exist.

 The work of world-building and character creation has been done for you and you can concentrate on a story and replicate the distinct voice of each character.
 For emerging writers, spec scripts are incredible stepping stones toward writing original pilots.
 For experienced writers, a spec script is a clean opportunity to show your skills.